PacketAnglers/containerlab/CONTAINERLAB.md

 ## Step 10: Shutdown VM

 From GCP Console, make sure you shutdown your VM when you are not using it.
+You also can create Instance Schedules to ensure VMs are shutdown at a certain time of day.

+# Next Steps

+- Try modifying the topology file to add more nodes and connections.
+- You can save/update startup configs to match your environment.